Biathlon at the 1980 Winter Olympics

 Biathlon at the 1980 Winter Olympics consisted of three biathlon events.
 They were held at the Lake Placid Olympic Sports Complex Cross Country Biathlon Center.
 This Olympic featured the debut of the 10 kilometre sprint event.
 The events began on 16 February and ended on 22 February 1980.

 Medal summary

-Three nations won medals in biathlon, the Soviet Union leading the medal table with four medals (2 gold, 1 silver, 1 bronze).
+Three nations won medals in biathlon, with the Soviet Union topping the medal table with four medals (2 gold, 1 silver, 1 bronze).
 Anatoly Alyabyev led the individual medal table, with two gold medals and a bronze; Frank Ullrich also won three medals, one gold and two silvers.